Portfolio

 Results

-• Multi-platform content suite delivered across social, web, and event channels
+• Multi-platform content delivered across social, web, and event channels

-• Real-time social content generated engagement during the live experience
+• Real-time story capture during the live experience

-• Documentary assets extended the campaign's shelf life well beyond the event
+• Documentary assets that carried the campaign beyond the route

 Takeaway